CI Sharing Balance

 In the fundamental CI recipe, dancers follow shared points of contact to mutually discover their dance.
 To the degree that they are following, the partners both yield independent control - it is how they more fully participate together.
 Like just about everything in the dance, that involvement is constantly changing - sometimes they depend on each other thoroughly for their shifting balance, and sometimes conditions require that they are more independent.
 The more that the partners can engage with their shared center, whether dependent or independent, the more mutually involved and engaging is their dance.

 This kind of cooperation is not unique to contact improvisation.
 It's inherent in most direct-contact partner dance forms.
-What's different about CI is that it's not organized around movement patterns - eg, Waltz patterns vs Tango patterns vs Contradance, etc. In CI, the movement patterns can range more widely.
-(See Contact Improv As A Way Of Moving for more in this vein.)
+What's different about CI is that it's not organized around movement patterns - eg, Waltz patterns vs Tango patterns vs Contradance, etc. In CI, the movement dynamics are not dictated by patterns and can range more widely.
+(See What Contact Improv Does for more about this.)

 What's so important about balance?